Naomi Wolf and publisher part ways amid delay of new book

 NEW YORK (AP) — Naomi Wolf and her U.S. publisher have split up amid a dispute over her latest book, “Outrages.”

-Wolf and Houghton Mifflin Harcourt announced separately Friday that they had “mutually and amicably agreed to part company.”
-Neither Wolf nor Houghton immediately provided additional comment.
-Houghton had delayed a planned June publication of “Outrages” after questions emerged over the scholarship of the book, which centers on the treatment of gays in Victorian England.
+Wolf and Houghton Mifflin Harcourt announced separately Friday that they had “mutually and amicably agreed to part company” and that Houghton would not be releasing “Outrages.”
+Neither Wolf nor Houghton immediately provided additional comment beyond the publisher confirming that rights for “Outrages” had reverted to Wolf, who can now pursue a deal with a new publisher.

+Houghton had delayed a planned June release of “Outrages” after questions emerged over the scholarship of the book, which centers on the treatment of gays in Victorian England.
+Houghton initially planned to publish “Outrages” as scheduled, but soon changed its mind, announcing that “new questions have arisen.”

-“Outrages” had already come out in the United Kingdom when Wolf was challenged by a BBC interviewer over whether she had wrongly interpreted that some gays had received the death penalty.
-Wolf has contended that any errors were fixable.
-She even promoted “Outrages” in the U.S., with attendees offered the chance to buy the UK edition.
+“Outrages” had already come out in the United Kingdom when Wolf was challenged in May by a BBC interviewer over whether she had wrongly interpreted that some gays had received the death penalty.
+Wolf has acknowledged some errors, but contended they were fixable and openly objected to the postponement.
+She even promoted “Outrages” on her own in the U.S., with attendees offered the chance to buy the UK edition.

+Publishers rarely fact-check books, citing time and expense.
+Wolf, known for such best-sellers as “The Beauty Myth” and “Misconceptions,” has had her scholarship challenged before.
+In “The Beauty Myth,” she wrote that anorexia caused the deaths of 150,000 women a year, a number widely regarded as inflated.